-User to be removed is part of On-call rotations, Escalation Policies or user is overriding another user’s on-call in Scheduled Overrides
+For Users to be removed who are part of On-call rotations, Escalation Policies or User is overriding another user’s on-call in Scheduled Overrides

 1. Find all the teams the user is part of or teams in which the user took scheduled overrides or manual on-call.